Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 Silent Gear adds a few new things to the world, although it tries to be as unobtrusive as possible, keeping new ores and such to a minimum.
 These are some things you may find in the world, where to find them, and what you can do with them.

 Wild flax plants can be found in some biomes, usually mountainous and plains-like biomes.
-Breaking wild plants will yield seeds, but not fibers.
-The seeds will grow normal flax plants which drop both seeds and fibers.
+Breaking wild plants will yield seeds, but not fibers or flowers.
+The seeds will grow normal flax plants which drop fibers, flowers, and seeds.

 Crimson iron ore can be found in all Nether biomes at most heights.
-Processing (smelting, crushing, etc.) will yield crimson iron ingots, which can be used to make crimson steel (please use JEI to check recipes).
+Mining requires a pickaxe with a harvest level of 2 or higher (iron, etc.) Processing (smelting, crushing, etc.) will yield crimson iron ingots, which can be used to make crimson steel (please use JEI to check recipes).
 Crimson iron ore chunks and dust are added for compatibility with Silent's Mechanisms and other mods.

-Here are a couple of common questions and stumbling blocks players may encounter, and some general advice.
+Here are some common questions and stumbling blocks players may encounter, and some general advice.
 I recommend reading this before doing anything else.

 - Q: Sinew?